-The Center for Imaging Medicine at Dartmouth is pleased to announce its summer 2018 Optics Seminars.
-This year’s speakers will be:
+The Center for Imaging Medicine at Dartmouth is once again hosting our summer Optics Seminars.
+This year’s speakers are:

 - 6/28/2019 – Kavon Karrobi, PhD candidate, Biomedical Engineering, Boston University.

 - 7/9/2019 – Michael Durst, PhD, Department of Physics, Middlebury College.